 The exploration of police violence, as well as the use of social media in exposing the truth, make this an obvious pairing with Thomas’s book.

-Still want more titles to pick up?
+Still want more The Hate U Give recommendations?
 All American Boys by Jason Reynolds and Brendan Kiely, How It Went Down by Kekla Magoon, and The Education of Margot Sanchez by Lilliam Rivera would also all make excellent next reads for fans of Angie Thomas’s The Hate U Give.By signing up you agree to our Terms of Service